Adolescents & Children Therapy

 ODD: Treatment

-ODD is manageable, usually with behavioural therapy or a combination of behavioral therapy and medication.
+ODD is manageable, usually with behavioural therapy or a combination of behavioural therapy and medication.

 Psychotherapeutic: When managing a child for ODD, repairing the parent-child relationship is a priority.
 This means that parents play a big role in treatment.
 Parent training programmes are frequently recommended to help parents learn to train their child’s behaviour through setting clear expectations and consistently praising the children when they follow through and using effective consequences when they do not.